 Types of treatment your child might have include:

-Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells.
+Chemotherapy either kills the cells or stops them from dividing.
 Chemotherapy may be given alone or with other types of treatment.

 For ALL, chemotherapy may be given a few ways.
 Chemotherapy that is taken by mouth or injected into a vein enters the bloodstream and reaches cancer cells throughout the body.
 Chemotherapy that is placed directly into the cerebrospinal fluid (intrathecal chemotherapy) mainly affects cancer cells in this area.